CXCR5

 This section has been translated automatically.

-Although T cell help for B cells was described several decades ago, it was the discovery of CXCR5 expression by follicular B helper T cells (Tfh cells) and the subsequent discovery of their dependence on BCL6 that led to the recognition of Tfh cells as an independent helper subset.
+Although the help of T cells to B cells was described several decades ago, it was the discovery of the expression of CXCR5 by follicular B helper T cells (Tfh cells) and the subsequent discovery of their dependence on BCL6 that led to the recognition of Tfh cells as an independent helper subset.

 Definition